dshibu2/dshibu2/README.md

 # Hello World, I'm Diya
 ## Welcome to my GitHub universe! 🚀
 I'm a Full Stack Developer based in the U.S., from Chicago, and I'm passionate about crafting digital experiences.<br />
-<br />Being a hands-on learner, I prefer learning new technologies through development, constantly exploring and tinkering with technology to build exciting projects, read tech blogs and solve problems on Data Structures and Algorithms.
+Being a hands-on learner, I prefer learning new technologies through development, constantly exploring and tinkering with technology to build exciting projects, read tech blogs and solve problems on Data Structures and Algorithms.

 ## 📦 Toolbox
 **Frontend Development:** `React` `Next.js` `TypeScript` `Tailwind` `Material-UI` `Framer-Motion`